 Despite the difficult legal landscape, many in the industry say that Vietnam is great for blockchain technology R&D. Vietnam has many talented engineers eager to learn and strong tax incentives for high-tech companies.
 Intel, Samsung and others have major production hubs here.

 Vietnam has the potential to become the next blockchain hub.
 A number of larger blockchain R&D companies and projects have already sprung up here.
-The State is welcoming high-tech and is eager to prepare for the Fourth Industrial Revolution.
+The State is welcoming high-tech and is eager to be prepared for the Fourth Industrial Revolution.
 Telegram groups on blockchain topics are active, and international projects are visiting to pitch on a daily basis.
-A conducive, practical legal framework for crypto assets could further ignite the boom.
+A conducive, practical legal framework for crypto- assets could further ignite the boom.

 Vietnam’s ministries and other law-drafting bodies are often soliciting opinions from business and other stakeholders on new draft legislation.
 This is a great way to be involved in shaping upcoming laws.
 We expect that this will be true for the draft crypto-asset regulations as well, but time is very limited.
 Stakeholders should get ready to submit their comments on short notice – possibly within a few days.